 How can we help?

 When available, and utilised effectively, the small business concessions can provide a superior tax outcome on sale of a business or business asset, bolster superannuation balances, protect the sale proceeds and create wealth into retirement.
 An effective reward for many years of hard work building up a small business.

 Whilst the concessions are complex, we can help guide you through the conditions applicable to your circumstances and advise whether the concessions are available.
 We can also assist in structuring your business to ensure you will be well placed to take advantage of the concessions in future.

 If you have any questions about your circumstances, we invite you to contact Ben Taylor or your usual advisor at Baumgartners.

-Ben is a Supervisor in the Business Services division at Baumgartners.
+Ben is a Manager in the Business Services division at Baumgartners.
 With 8 years’ experience, he advises clients across a broad range of industries.
 Ben holds a Batchelor of Business from Swinburne University and is a member of CPA Australia and the Taxation Institute of Australia.